depp/wscapture/README.md

 # WSCapture - Capture Video over Web Sockets

-WSCapture is a tool for capturing nice, smooth video from a WebGL context. **This tool is a horrible, horrible hack.** It sure produces nice results, though!
+WSCapture is a tool for capturing nice, smooth video from a WebGL or 2D canvas context. **This tool is a horrible, horrible hack.** It sure produces nice results, though!
 Rather than simply capturing the output of the screen in real-time, WSCapture captures video offline so you get no jitter and no dropped frames—just smooth video.
 The video is transferred over WebSocket to FFmpeg for encoding.

 Captured video example: [City Knot (demoscene)](https://www.youtube.com/watch?v=asV6yIC_bsk)